z-k0123/Chip8-Interpreter-in-C/README.md

 # Chip8-Interpreter-in-C
 A Chip-8 interpreter/emulator made for educational purposes.
-It "works" but has issues so it's still work in progress.
+It "works" but has some issues so it's still work in progress.

-Thanks to:
+Resources:

 https://multigesture.net/articles/how-to-write-an-emulator-chip-8-interpreter/